What is Social Media Publishing?

 Think Like A Customer

 When you post something on Facebook, Twitter, Instagram, LinkedIn, etc., think like a customer.
 Ask yourself "What does my ideal customer want?"
 If you're selling products or services, ask yourself "How do I help my ideal customer find exactly what they need?"
 When you answer those questions, you'll begin to see patterns emerge.
 For example, if you sell custom T-shirts online, you might notice that people tend to buy shirts on weekends.
 Or maybe you notice that people are more likely to purchase a product during certain seasons.
-By thinking like a customer, you'll be able to better understand your audience and tailor your content accordingly.
+By thinking like a customer, you'll be able to better understand your audience and build successful customer relationships and tailor your content accordingly.

 Know Your Audience